Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Results

-We tested this reconstruction method numerically for various parameters, and found that it is possible to retrieve the input pulse for arbitrarily long input chirped pulses (i.e., for any duration of the analysis window), down {to terahertz pulse durations of the order of the Fourier-limited pulse duration}.
+We tested this reconstruction method numerically for various parameters, and found that it is possible to retrieve the input pulse for arbitrarily long input chirped pulses (i.e., for any duration of the analysis window), down {to terahertz pulse durations of the order of the Fourier-limited pulse duration (see Discussion, Suplementary Material, Section~VIII)}.
 An example of retrieved input pulse is presented in Figure~\ref{fig:fig1}d.